 In "Kidnapped by Danger", Alec Baldwin's brother William plays an actor playing Jack Donaghy in a TV movie.

 The Cast Show Off: The writers never miss an opportunity to put Jane Krakowski's singing abilities on display.
+It's also averted to hell and back because Jenna Maroney (her character) has a habit of Oversinging making many of her perfomances almost unbearable.

 Alec Baldwin (who produces) never misses an opportunity to show off his impersonation skills.

 Liz is a Star Wars fan and sometimes quotes the movies, and even dressed up as Princess Leia to evade jury duty.
 However, when Carrie Fisher shows up in the Season 2 episode "Rosemary's Baby" as a writer whom Liz idolized, she doesn't recognize her as Princess Leia.
-Fisher even gets to do the requisite Shout Out, yelling "Help me, Liz Lemon!
+Fisher even gets to do the requisite Shout-Out, yelling "Help me, Liz Lemon!
 You're my only hope!"

 Liz can't seem to remember who the white guy was in Invictus.
 It was Matt Damon, who played her pilot boyfriend, Carol, earlier in the season.